 In USA and elsewhere in the world, resistance has developed quite rapidly to a group of herbicides known as the sulfonylureas.
 So far in New Zealand, about the only reported case of resistance to sulfonylureas has been to chlorsulfuron in chickweed biotypes in Southland cereal crops.
 However, there are now biotypes of giant buttercup resistant to flumetsulam (closely related to sulfonylureas) and thifensulfuron due to many years of treating phenoxy-resistant giant buttercup with flumetsulam.

 A recent development has been the appearance of glyphosate resistance in New Zealand vineyards, with both perennial ryegrass and Italian ryegrass having become resistant in several different vineyards, mainly in Marlborough.
 Some of these populations are also resistant to glufosinate and amitrole.

 Other grass weed problems are beginning to develop reistance as well.
 Wild oats has become resistant to fenoxaprop and haloxyfop in some Canterbury arable farms.
-And annual poa is known to have developed resistance to haloxyfop after many successive applications of the herbicide.
+Perennial ryegrass is becoming resistant to a range of sulfonylurea herbicides in cereal crops.
+And both Italian ryegrass and annual poa are known to have developed resistance to haloxyfop after many successive applications of this herbicide.